dingusdk/haihcviewer/readme.md

 ![treeview](images/treeview.png)

-## Contribute to project and developing with a devcontainer
+## Contribute to project and developing with a [devcontainer](https://code.visualstudio.com/docs/remote/containers)

 1. Fork and clone the repository.
 2. Open in VSCode and open in a devcontainer.
-3. Create a secrets file in .devcontainer/secrets.yaml with content
+3. Create a secrets.yaml file in .devcontainer/secrets.yaml with content

    ```yaml
    ihc_url: "http://192.168.1.3" # Your IHC address